Buy a Life Insurance Plan in a few clicks

 5

-Yes, if you have a life insurance policy with a cash value component, such as whole life or universal life insurance, you can take out a loan against the accumulated cash value.
-This loan typically has a lower interest rate than traditional loans, but unpaid loans and interest will reduce the death benefit.
+Yes, you can take a loan against a life insurance policy that has a cash value, such as a whole life or universal life policy.
+These loans typically have lower interest rates than traditional loans.
+Any outstanding loan balance and accrued interest will reduce the death benefit.

 Features